 I felt a little bit better, once I tied the legs together.

-In a screaming hot pan, with olive oil, I seared the seasoned chicken (salt & pepper), skin side down, for a good 6-7 minutes.
+In a screaming hot pan, with olive oil, sear the seasoned chicken (salt & pepper), skin side down, for a good 6-7 minutes.
 (Of course the skin needs to be patted dry, and free of any kind of moisture.)

 I was sorely tempted to make Anne’s Israeli Couscous with dried apricots and pomegranate arils.
 However, my husband isn’t crazy about couscous, but he loves Brussels Sprouts.
 I remembered a recipe I had made, last year, for Roasted Brussels Sprouts with Pomegranate Molasses and Vanilla Pecan Butter.
 I wanted to tie in the Pomegranates, so this seemed the perfect choice.
 I decided not to make the Vanilla Pecan Butter, though.
 Instead, I added the zest of lime, lemon and orange– and it smelled so bright and lovely.